-Linked Students/ Dual Enrollment
+Linked Students/Dual Enrollment

-If a student is accepted to the linked/dual enrolled program, a maximum of 9 credits, for classes at the 400-level or higher, and with a grade of 3.0 or higher, from the undergraduate degree program can be shared between the bachelor and master's degrees.
+If a student is accepted to the linked/dual enrolled program, a maximum of 9 credits, for classes at the 400-level or higher, and with a grade of 3.0 or higher, from the undergraduate degree program can be shared between the bachelor's and master's degrees.
 These 9 credits will be charged at the undergraduate tuition rate.
+Linked students must complete the dual enrollment form and have the shared credits approved by the Graduate Director.
+Once that form is completed and signed, the form must be turned in to the Academic Program Coordinator.
+After the Academic Program Coordinator records the approved shared courses, they will send the form to the Registrar's office.

-If a student wants to count a course solely towards their graduate degree, before they have finished their bachelor's degree, they must notify their advisor, Graduate Director, and Academic Program Coordinator before the end of that semester.
+If a student wants to count a course solely towards their graduate degree, before they have finished their bachelor's degree, they must notify their advisor, Graduate Director, and Academic Program Coordinator as early in the semester as possible, and not after mid-semester.
 The student will be charged for that identified course at the graduate tuition rate.
 If the student fails to notify the appropriate parties prior to completing their bachelor's degree, the course will not be transferred to the graduate program.